dmmosh/pypad/README.md

 PYPAD

-- ultimate calculator for the numpad
+ultimate calculator for the numpad not numpy, because, well, that exists